Ukraine, economic gloom drag on FTSE; pharma shares lag

 "The European equity indexes had been moving ahead of events," Ecclesiastical fund manager Chris Hiorns said.
 "The economic recovery that this bull run in equities was based upon is not really that evident, and that has hurt sentiment."

-Healthcare groups Shire (SHP.L), Smith & Nephew (SN.L) and AstraZeneca (AZN.L), down between 3.6 percent and 4.1 percent, led declines after three prominent U.S. senators urged President Barack Obama to use his executive authority to reduce or eliminate tax breaks for companies that move their headquarters overseas to cut their U.S. tax bills.
+Healthcare groups Shire, Smith & Nephew and AstraZeneca, down between 3.6 percent and 4.1 percent, led declines after three prominent U.S. senators urged President Barack Obama to use his executive authority to reduce or eliminate tax breaks for companies that move their headquarters overseas to cut their U.S. tax bills.

-Shire has agreed to a $55 billion (£32.65 billion) takeover by U.S. rival AbbVie (ABBV.N), which plans to locate the combined company in Britain, where taxes are lower.
+Shire has agreed to a $55 billion takeover by U.S. rival AbbVie, which plans to locate the combined company in Britain, where taxes are lower.
 Smith & Nephew and AstraZeneca had also attracted interest from U.S. companies this year.

 "If this loophole does shut down, UK healthcare (companies) will be less attractive to U.S. names, but the latter would still have offshore cash balances with which to invest," Numis analyst Sally Taylor said.